AnyLog-co/documentation/training/Session II (Deployment).md

 This document describes how to deploy and configure an AnyLog Network.
 This guided session provides directions to:
 * Deploy an  AnyLog Network consisting of  4 nodes (2 operators, 1 query, 1 master).
-* Deploy and Configure [PostgreSQL](https://www.postgresql.org/) as a local database on the nodes in the network.
-* Deploy and Configure [EdgeX](https://www.edgexfoundry.org/) as a data source.
-* Deploy AnyLog's [Remote CLI](../northbound%20connectors/remote_cli.md) - a web based REST client for querying data, send requests and inspect responses.
-* Deploy and Configure [Grafana](https://grafana.com/) to visualize the data.

 **Deployment Diagram**:

 ![deployment diagram](../imgs/deployment_diagram.png)